wuxxin/machine-bootstrap/NOTES.md

 ### next

 ### features
-+ finish saltstack init.sls: switch efi_src to /efi if there also is boot, set efi_sync=true if /efi2 partition exists
 + make connect.sh ssh client not connect to ecsda server (deprecated)
 + storage-unmount.sh implement [--ignore-fail]
 + copy and parse locale.yaml in bootstrap-2-*